Many-body and QED effects in electron-atom inelastic scattering in EELS: Introduction

-The structure of the present article is as follows.
-In section \ref{sec:qed}, we derive the general expression of the inelastic differential cross section of an electron with a spherically symmetric heavy target in terms of the reduced matrix elements of the transition current of the target.
-The result is also compared with that of the multipole photo-ionization cross section.
-In section \ref{sec:atomicstructure}, the reduced matrix elements of the transition current are calculated for a relativistic target, which is described as a many-particle state in the basis of Dirac orbital wavefunctions.
-The low momentum transfer limit is found in section \ref{subsec:lowq}.
+The structure of this article is as follows.
+In Sec. \ref{sec:qed}, we derive the general expression of the inelastic differential cross section of an electron with a spherically symmetric heavy target in terms of the reduced matrix elements of the transition current of the target.
+The result is also compared with that of the multipole photoionization cross section.
+In Sec. \ref{sec:atomicstructure}, the reduced matrix elements of the transition current are calculated for a relativistic target, which is described as a many-particle state in the basis of Dirac orbital wave functions.
+The low-momentum transfer limit is found in Sec. \ref{subsec:lowq}.
 The Hamiltonian of the target atoms is introduced in the DHF scheme.
 We then discuss the impact of the core hole on the calculation of the final state after the electron-atom collision.
-In section \ref{sec:results}, we present a detailed discussion of our numerical results, and compare different approximations.
+In Sec. \ref{sec:results}, we present a detailed discussion of our numerical results, and compare different approximations.
 We also calculate the total excitation and ionization spectrum of $\textrm{DyScO}_3$ and compare it with experimental EELS data.
-We finally summarize our results and discuss future directions in \ref{sec:sum}.
+We finally summarize our results and discuss future directions in Sec. \ref{sec:sum}.